peteash10/2017-body-of-work/words/6 - Potential Collaborators.md

 ##People

+* [Tess Osbourne](http://www.birmingham.ac.uk/schools/gees/people/dr-students/osborne-tess.aspx) - "Technogeographer at the University of Birmingham.
+Interested in emotions, bio-sensing, memory, brains, and mobilities."
+Potentially interested in my working with her PhD data.

+* [Wesley Goatley](http://www.wesleygoatley.com/about) - "I’m an artist and researcher based in London, UK.
+My practice examines opaque power and hidden processes in data and technology through installations, objects, and talks.
+I’m currently undertaking doctoral studies through a scholarship from the Sussex Humanities Lab,  University of Sussex, where I’m exploring a critical data aesthetics approach to artistic practice and research."

 * [Rick Robinson](https://theurbantechnologist.com) - IT Director for Smart Data and Technology for Amey, founder and the current chair of the [Birmingham Smart City Alliance](https://birminghamsmartcityalliance.wordpress.com).
 [Interview with him.](https://www.newcivilengineer.com/latest/nce-live/project-profile-smart-infrastructure/10008429.article)